dov/dov.github.io/_posts/2017-08-12-compiling-pytorch-on-fedora26.markdown

 categories: fedora pytorch
 comments: true
 ---
-One way of installing pytorch on Fedora 26 for Cuda 8.0 is to do the following:
+It is not trivial to compile pytorch on Fedora 26 as the gcc compiler 7.1.1 is not compatible with Cuda 8.0.
+This note describes a way around this problem.

-1. Compile from source an old gcc version.
+1. Compile from source an old gcc version that is compatible with cuda..
 I used the latest version in the 5 series, 5.4.0 .
-The compiler source may be downloaded from: https://ftp.gnu.org/gnu/gcc/gcc-5.4.0/ .
+The compiler source may be downloaded from: [https://ftp.gnu.org/gnu/gcc/gcc-5.4.0/](https://ftp.gnu.org/gnu/gcc/gcc-5.4.0/) .
 Note that this is quite a time consuming compilation.

 2. Compile pytorch with the following command line: